For teachers looking to incorporate Memorial Day into lessons, here are some of the best resources from around the internet.

 How do you plan to teach Memorial Day in your classroom?
 It’s not always easy to capture student attention late in the school year, but hopefully these lesson plans, multimedia resources, and activities will help.
 For starters, check out the brief video above from the History Channel that explores the holiday’s origins.
 In addition, you might want to check out History.com’s Memorial Day resource page.

 Classroom Ideas for Remembering and Honoring Veterans

-- Engaging WWII Lesson Plans: The National World War II Museum in New Orleans produced this extensive collection of lesson plans.
-The lessons are arranged by topics, including "STEM," the "Home Front," and "The War in the Pacific," and they’re designed mostly for students in middle and high school.
+Engaging WWII Lesson Plans: The National World War II Museum in New Orleans produced this extensive collection of lesson plans.
+The lessons are arranged by topics, including STEM, the Home Front, and the War in the Pacific; they’re designed mostly for students in middle and high school.
 Each plan includes related media, discussion questions, and a downloadable PDF version.

-- Memorial Day in the Classroom: The National Constitution Center produced several useful Memorial Day resources, available at the bottom of the page, that mostly center around wartime artwork.
-One fresh idea, Comparing and Contrasting Photography and Painting in War Art, is available as a free PDF.
-This lesson encourages students to analyze artwork from the Center’s Art of the American Solider online gallery.
+The National Constitution Center’s Memorial Day Resources: A collection of activities and lesson plans, available at the bottom of the page, that mostly center around wartime artwork.
+There are lessons for grades K–4 (Civics in Literature: Memorial Day), as well as 4–8 and 9–12.
+One lesson idea, “Art of the American Soldier: Comparing and Contrasting Photography and Painting in War Art,” encourages students to analyze artwork from the center’s Art of the American Solider online gallery.